MyAndroidProjects-LinusOkoth/InstagramApp/README.md

 - [x] Style the login page to look like the real Instagram login page.
 - [x] Style the feed to look like the real Instagram feed.
-- [x] User should switch between different tabs - viewing all posts (feed view), capture (camera ) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-Note- for capture I implemented camera view only
+- [x] User should switch between different tabs - viewing all posts (feed view), capture (camera and gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 - [x] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [x] Show the username and creation time for each post
 - [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse